 Scenario 3: Combining Multiple Filters

-You need to extract error messages from the last 50 lines of a system log and ensure they are formatted with timestamps only.
+Finally, you need to extract full error messages, including their timestamps, from the last 50 lines of a system log, filtering for lines containing ‘error’.

 Command: